Meet the Early Life and Prevention Theme Team

-I am a Consultant in Public Health with an interest in closing the gap between research and practice.
+I have background in Public Health and interest in closing the gap between research and practice.
 Our ARC theme is undertaking lots of exciting work across a broad range of issues across the region, relevant to the health of children and their life chances.
 Our researchers are focused on understanding and finding solutions which help to improve the health and happiness of our children and reduce inequalities.
 Working with our communities and stakeholders is central to this so if you have any feedback about our work or an issue or idea that you’d like to discuss then please do just get in touch.

 Each Topic is composed by several dedicated researchers, PhD students, apprentices and advisory groups that often overlap within topic and project.
 The multidisciplinary element and diversity of our team is one of our greatest strengths.